-Figure 2.3 Context menu in Feature Class list
+Figure 2.4 Context menu in Feature Class list

-Features Show the Features within this class to edit Object Properties, delete Features and more ☐ Upload into: <classname> Upload data into the current class page 55</classname> 🛂 Add Feature Class Add a new Feature Classpage 32 ✓ Edit Feature Class Edit the current Feature Class.
-Editing operations can be changing Feature Class name, adding new Properties, Rename Properties, changing the Spatial Reference System of the Class and more Snapshot Feature Class Create a Snapshot of the current Feature Class page 45 Transform SRS of Feature Class Transform the Spatial Reference System of the current Feature Class page 44 enu: Simplex Properties Change appearance of Simplex Properties and control visi- for GST Webpage 168 , enu: Class Selection ≅ Select All Selects all Feature Classes and their Features.
-(Select all data that is available for the current user.) ≅ Invert Selection Selects all Feature Classes (and their Features), that were unselected, and unselect all Feauture Classes (and their Features) that were selected before. ≡ Clear Selection Unselect every Feature Class. wn Selected Classes Change the owner of all selected classes.
-(Activates when at one Feature Class is ☑ selected.) te Selected Classes Delete all selected classes.
-(Activates when at least one Feature s is ☑ selected.)
-F Remark when deleting Feature Classes eleting Features Classes will delete all Features within this class.
-Expo Expo eleting Features Classes will delete all Features within this class. ort Selected Classes Write all checked classes into a fcdxml files.
-(Activates when Expo at lea eleting Features Classes will delete all Features within this class. ort Selected Classes Write all checked classes into a fcdxml files.
-[Activates when east one Feature Class is selected.]
-Expo at les Impo Show be po eleting Features Classes will delete all Features within this class. ort Selected Classes Write all checked classes into a fcdxml files.
-(Activates when east one Feature Class is selected.)
+Features ...
+Show the Features within this class to edit Object Properties, delete Features and more. ... page 25

+Upload into: <classname> Upload data into the current class. ... page 48

+Add Feature Class ...
+Add a new Feature Class ... page 29

+Edit Feature Class ...
+Edit the current Feature Class.
+Editing operations can be changing Feature Class name, adding new Properties, Rename Properties, changing the Spatial Reference System of the Class and more. ... page 37

+Snapshot Feature Class ...
+Create a Snapshot of the current Feature Class ... page 41 bility for GST Webpage 135 Subme enu: Class Selection ≅ Select All Selects all Feature Classes and their Features.
+(Select all data that is available for the current user.)
+Selects all Feature Classes (and their Features), that were unselected, and unselect all Feauture Classes (and their Features) that were selected before. ≡ Clear Selection Unselect every Feature Class. wn Selected Classes Change the owner of all selected classes.
+(Activates when at one Feature Class is 🗹 selected.)
+Delete Selected Classes Delete all selected classes.
+(Activates when at least one Feature Class is ☑ selected.)
+F Remark when deleting Feature Classes leleting Features Classes will delete all Features within this class.
+E Eyno ort Selected Classes Write all checked classes into a fodyml files (Activates when